solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/Before the HOL - Predictive Maintenance for Remote Field Devices.md

    ![The URL has been entered in the import form.](media/databricks-import.png 'Import Notebooks')

 3. After importing, select your username.
-You will see a new folder named `01 IoT`, which contains two notebooks.
+You will see a new folder named `Anomaly Detection`, which contains two notebooks.

    ![The imported notebooks are displayed.](media/databricks-notebooks.png 'Imported notebooks')